The 2020 USENIX Conference on Operational Machine Learning (OpML '20) will take place July 28–August 7, 2020.

 - Use of Cloud APIs and Cloud based ML services in Production, experience and best practices.

 What You Can Expect to Get from OpML

 - Machine Learning Researchers: Understand the practical challenges, learn about advances in ML explainability, diagnostics, etc. Gain exposure to how hardware advances are used in production.

 - Systems Researchers: Share innovative techniques for managing ML/DL in production, and learn from the experiences of real-life production challenges.

 - Data Scientists/Data Engineers: Gain exposure to best practices in production ML in the contexts of compliance, risk management, and legal requirements.

 - System/IT, Reliability Engineers and DevOps: Learn best practices for deploying ML algorithms and artifacts.
 Explore the latest software and hardware advances available for production ML lifecycle management.

-OpML '20 will be a one-day conference.
-At least one author of each accepted paper or talk must attend the conference to present.
+OpML '20 will be a virtual event.
 Presentation details and guidelines will be communicated to the authors of the accepted paper or talk.